 Favorite mommy product:

 Easy… dry shampoo.
 I know, I know, it’s not just for moms.
-But, never have I relied on something more after becoming a mom, then I do my dry shampoo.
+But, never have I relied on something more after becoming a mom.
 Being a full-time mom/career woman does not leave much time for personal pampering.
 I recommend always having 2-3 bottles on hand, and even a spare in the car, just in case – there is nothing worse than rushing to get out the door in the morning and realizing you are out of dry shampoo.
-Personally, I prefer Dove’s, but honestly, I believe all dry shampoo is created equally.
+Personally, I prefer Dove’s, but I believe all dry shampoo is created equally.

 Favorite baby product:

 Honestly, I cannot remember a lot of our favorite baby products – feels like a lifetime ago.
 However, we have this light up/singing elephant that has been a godsend ever sense Marley was born.
-It has been in her bed sense the day we brought her home from the hospital and is still a staple almost 3 years later.
+It has been in her bed since the day we brought her home from the hospital and is still a staple almost 3 years later!
 When it lights up, it projects color changing stars on the wall and ceiling and plays baby lullabies.
 Whether it is putting Marley to bed, getting her back to sleep in the middle of the night, or laying her down for naps, that elephant has always been the magic touch.
-SwaddleMe Slumber Buddies Elephant Soother
+See it here: SwaddleMe Slumber Buddies Elephant Soother.

 Favorite way to have a little “me-time”: